Medical Malpractice Attorney

 Anesthesia Errors

 Many factors go into administering anesthesia for medical procedures.
-Some patients have sensitivities to anesthesia, which means those administering the drug must be cautious.
+Some patients have sensitivities to anesthesia, which means those administering it must be cautious.
 But other elements come into proper care that, when missed, can be fatal.

 Anesthesia errors may occur during the post-op phase or the actual procedure and include: